dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/glue-setup.md

 Be sure that you follow the getting started instructions [here](https://docs.aws.amazon.com/glue/latest/ug/setting-up.html#getting-started-min-privs-connectors).

-This [blog post](https://aws.amazon.com/blogs/big-data/part-1-integrate-apache-hudi-delta-lake-apache-iceberg-datasets-at-scale-aws-glue-studio-notebook/) also explain how to setup and works with Glue Connectors
+This [blog post](https://aws.amazon.com/blogs/big-data/part-1-integrate-apache-hudi-delta-lake-apache-iceberg-datasets-at-scale-aws-glue-studio-notebook/) also explains how to set up and works with Glue Connectors

 #### Hudi

 **Usage notes:** The `merge` with Hudi incremental strategy requires:
 - To add `file_format: hudi` in your table configuration
 - To add a datalake_formats in your profile : `datalake_formats: hudi`
-  - Alternatively, to add a connections in your profile : `connections: name_of_your_hudi_connector`
+  - Alternatively, to add a connection in your profile: `connections: name_of_your_hudi_connector`
 - To add Kryo serializer in your Interactive Session Config (in your profile):  `conf: spark.serializer=org.apache.spark.serializer.KryoSerializer --conf spark.sql.hive.convertMetastoreParquet=false`

 dbt will run an [atomic `merge` statement](https://hudi.apache.org/docs/writing_data#spark-datasource-writer) which looks nearly identical to the default merge behavior on Snowflake and BigQuery.
-If a `unique_key` is specified (recommended), dbt will update old records with values from new records that match on the key column.
+If a `unique_key` is specified (recommended), dbt will update old records with values from new records that match the key column.
 If a `unique_key` is not specified, dbt will forgo match criteria and simply insert all new records (similar to `append` strategy).

 #### Profile config example
 ```yaml